citizensadvice/trivy-image-slack-reporter/README.md

 - RESULTS_FILE: Path to the Trivy scan JSON file
 - IMAGE_TITLE: Title of the image being scanned.
-This does not need to be the full name of the image, just a human-readable identifier.
+This does not need to be the full name of the image, just a human-readable identifier
 - SLACK_BOT_TOKEN: Slack bot token with permission to send messages to the channel
 - SLACK_CHANNEL_ID: ID of the Slack channel to send the message to